Main Content

 encData = hOSTBCEnc(modData);

-Transmit the encoded data through the MIMO channel and add white noise by using the MIMO and AWGN channel objects, respectively.
+Transmit the encoded data through the MIMO channel, and add white noise to it.

 [chanOut,pathGains] = mimochan(encData);